Fort Tourgis: Strongpoint Turkenburg

-Following extensive clearance and conservation work with volunteers supported by the States Works department, part of the northern defences of Fort Tourgis is now open to the public.
+Following extensive clearance and conservation work with volunteers supported by the States Works department, part of the northern defenses of Fort Tourgis is now open to the public.
 Cambridge Battery (No.2) and its later German bunkers are an excellent example of how the original Victorian fortifications were adapted by German forces in the Second World War, when Alderney became one of the most heavily fortified sections of Hitler's Atlantic Wall.

 German 10.5cm beach defence gun bunker

 This impressive large Jäger bunker housed a 10.5 cm K331 (f) beach defence gun.
 This particular type had both accommodation and a magazine and was only constructed in the Channel Islands.
 The 10.5 cm captured French gun would have covered the wide beach of Platte Saline which like many other beaches on the island was vulnerable to assault by landing craft and tanks.

 Redevelopment

-Plans to redevelop the fort exist, however, as of December 2012 an agreement on redevelopment had lapsed, and no construction work had been started.
+As of December 2012, plans to redevelop the fort exist.
+An agreement on redevelopment had lapsed, and no construction work had been started.
 The derelict fort remains under the control of the States of Alderney.